Get faster Wi-Fi speeds

 Check the age of your device

-In most cases, newer wireless devices (computers, phones or tablets) use protocols that enable faster Wi-Fi speeds.
-You'll get the fastest speeds if your device uses the 802.11n (wireless-N) protocol.
+In most cases, newer wireless devices (computers, phones or tablets) use standards that enable faster Wi-Fi speeds.
+You'll get the fastest speeds if your device uses a 802.11ac Wave2 standard.
 If your device uses the 802.11g protocol, it is limited to wireless-G speeds (maximum 54 Mbps).

 Connect to your network's 5 GHz frequency rather than 2.4 GHz